Coda

 Confirm the exact workflow

-Map Coda to one concrete workflow first, such as building a team okr tracker or weekly planning ritual that combines narrative, tables, and automations in one surface.
+Map Coda to one concrete workflow first, such as project tracking with embedded forms and automatic status updates.
 Avoid buying before the owner, trigger, output, and success metric are clear.

 Check category fit